 Try River Rafting in Puerto Rico

 1/22 They are closed for the season..
-The 2022-2023 Rafting season should start Late August and runs until Dec 15 or so.
+The 2022-2023 Rafting season should start Late August and runs until mid-Dec.
 When it is wet season and the rivers are running high.

 It has been a while since we have done any white-water rafting … I guess that’s mainly because there was never a company in Puerto Rico that offered it.
 I didn’t even know there was a river on the island that was suitable for it.
 But luckily, Puerto Rico Ríos Rafting Company started running trips out of Las Marias on the Río Grande de Anasco river.
 The river has lots of twists & turns, and ups & downs, to make for an exciting and fun adventure.